verhovsky/calgary_osm_import/buildings/README.md

 - building types are sometimes misclassified
 - outlines with holes (courtyards) need to be turned into `multipolygon` relations manually
 - sometimes there's an outline where there's just trees in Bing, so it's impossible to verify that there's something there
+- large buildings like schools/malls are sometimes mapped with multiple touching outlines
+- garbage rooms (?) in apartment complexes often mapped as garages

 ##### addresses